Free Engineering Tool

 How the calculation works

 Bend allowance (BA) = (π / 180) × Bend Angle × (Inside Radius + K × Thickness).
-Flat length = Leg A + Leg B + Bend Allowance.
-In practice, you can adjust the K-factor based on test bends to better match your own tooling and material.
+Flat length = Inside Leg A + Inside Leg B + BA.
+Bend deduction = (Inside Leg A + r + t) + (Inside Leg B + r + t) − Flat length.

-For tonnage estimation and material planning, you can also use our press brake tonnage calculator and sheet metal weight calculator.
+For tonnage estimation and material planning, you can also use our Press Brake Tonnage Calculator and Sheet Metal Weight Calculator.

 Enter your material thickness, bend angle, inside radius, K-factor and the straight leg lengths on both sides of the bend.
 The calculator will estimate bend allowance, bend deduction and flat length for the part.